 Note that the price you pay is not the "value" of the thing.
-The buyer places a higher value on the thing than the price paid (the difference here is called the 'consumer surplus'), and the seller places a lower value on the thing than the price paid.
+Compare the buyer and the seller: the buyer places a higher value on the thing than the price paid (the difference here is called the 'consumer surplus'), and the seller places a lower value on the thing than the price paid (this is called 'markup').
 If it weren't for these two facts being true, then the exchange would never take place.
 So, while value can be determined via utility, it cannot be inferred from price.

 My book "Choose Your First Product" is available now.